Last modified on January 17, 2023

-Timeliness of the data is critical for businesses.
-All the information needs to be available for all the right stakeholders at the right time and the right place.
+The timeliness of the data is critical for businesses.
+All the information needs to be available to all stakeholders at the right time and in the right place.

 Data enrichment and validation

-It is not enough that the information is available to all parties, but the data has to be correct, too.
+It is not enough that the information is available to all parties, the data has to be correct too.
 To eliminate manual processes in the validation and enrichment of the data, iPaaS can automate it to reduce handling times.

 Lower integration costs

 No hardware, no software, no upgrades, and shorter development times ultimately convert to significant overhead savings.
 After all, who wants to pay too much for integrations?

 In complicated cases, the investment may sound like a big chunk of money.
 Leaders have started to see integrations as a strategic investment opportunity.
 For the record, a simple dummy example: if you pay a million dollars for integrations in 5 years (which is significantly lower than if you’d have done it by yourself), but you can improve your efficiency and services, and that boosts your revenue by 5 million dollars, was it worth the investment?

 Related reading on b2b integration with iPaaS and the benefits to expect: Benefits of B2B Integration with iPaaS